pjain03/ann-multiclass/README.md

 Propagation section.
 (05/16/18)
 5. We worked on Backpropagation and grasped the concepts easily.
 However, understanding the math behind it and in turn, translating that into code took us a while.
 At first we did simply adapt [iamtrask](https://github.com/iamtrask)'s code (See Resources section below), but once we grasped the idea behind it things really fell in place!
+(05/17/18)
+6. We have successfully implemented all the testing machinery.
+Now we will test it on a variety of datasets.
+There is a lurking suspicion that I have that I have overlooked some aspect of the Backpropagation.
+I will take some time away from my work and come back to it in a bit.
+I have also contacted a few colleagues who can help out!
+(05/19/18)
 > * A diagram explaining our structure:
 ![Representation](https://github.com/pjain03/ann-multiclass/raw/master/src/representation1.png "Our Representation")